 |Recommended to see||All|

-The town of Tsarevo is situated in the south-east part of the count...
+The city of Varna is situated in the North-Eastern part of Bulgaria...

 |Town of Sopot

 Sopot is situated at a distance of only 5 km from Karlovo, about 13...